 Luckily, the officer liked me and took pity on me (knowing full well I was not, actually, driving "with intent to kill") and gave me a reckless driving charge instead.
 My license was taken away for a while and I went to traffic school.
-I learned a lesson and all that good stuff.
+I learned a lesson and have since slowed down.

-My point in telling you this story is that the other day, our bus driver WAS driving with intent to kill*.
+My point in telling you this story is to illustrate two points 1) I am not a scary cat behind the wheels and 2) the other day, our bus driver WAS driving with intent to kill*.
 I have never been so terrified in a vehicle in my life.
 This guy, I swear, had fire in his eyes.
 The roads here, while paved, are only about a lane and a half wide and most have very deep gutters along the side.
-Once you get up in the hills (where we were) there are no sidewalks.
-Because of this - people, dogs, goats and parked cars line the side of the street making the road even narrower.
-Combined with oncoming traffic and the fact that the roads here turn and wind like a formula one race track and you have one heck of a ride.
+Once you get up in the hills there are no sidewalks.
+Because of this people, dogs, goats and parked cars line the side of the street making the road even narrower.
+Combined with oncoming traffic and the fact that the roads here turn and wind like a formula one race track, you have one heck of a ride.
 It is insane.
-There were about five us in the bus and with every wait-till-the-last-minute jerk of the wheel we would be jolted angrily from one side to the other.

 Every turn we took not only did we speed up, but it seemed there was always an innocent bystander walking along who it seemed certain our side mirrors would take out.
+Every few seconds we were angrily jerked from one side of the bus to the other as our bat-out-of-hell driver made a turn.
 There were even times I thought we were going to clip the corner of a house for crying out loud (some come right up to the road).
 I'm fairly certain this guy didn't take his foot off the gas once despite descending inclines that would put San Francisco hills to shame.
 When most people would be riding the breaks, this guy had the pedal to the metal.
 I think we might have even gotten on two wheels during one hair pin turn but I cannot be sure.

 You know that feeling you get in your tummy when you go down the first drop of a roller coaster?
 Yeah.
 We got that.
 Several times.
-I don't know if this guy found out his wife was cheating on him or his favorite show got cancelled or what, but I wanted to shout ahead to all the innocents and warn them: "Look out!".
+I don't know if this guy found out his wife was cheating on him or his favorite show got cancelled or what, but I felt compelled to shout "Look out!" to everyone in the street.
 Scott and I sat in white knuckled silence as the world whizzed by; wincing each time we turned, gasping every time we had a near miss with a skipping school child...total craziness.
 It was the first time I have thought of my "driving with intent to kill" incident in a long time.